Ableton/m4l-connection-kit/OSC Leap Motion/README.md

-#Abstract
+# Abstract

 The M4L OSC Leap Motion device is using Leap Motion to generate midi notes, with the help of the ManosOsc application.
 Leap Motion is a hardware sensor device that supports hand and finger motions as input while ManosOsc receives the raw sensor data and translates it into OSC data.

-#Prerequisites
+# Prerequisites

 * For this device to work you need a Leap Motion sensor and the ManosOSC application.
-You can find instructions on how to setup Leap Motion [here] (https://www.leapmotion.com/setup), and you can get ManosOSC for OS X [here] (https://apps.leapmotion.com/apps/manososc/osx) and for Windows [here] (https://apps.leapmotion.com/apps/manososc/windows).
+You can find instructions on how to setup Leap Motion [here](https://www.leapmotion.com/setup), and you can get ManosOSC for OS X [here](https://apps.leapmotion.com/apps/manososc/osx) and for Windows [here](https://apps.leapmotion.com/apps/manososc/windows).

-#Connection Guidelines
+# Connection Guidelines

-##Establish Connection
+## Establish Connection

 * Connect your Leap Motion to your computer using the provided USB cable.